How to Completely Drain Water From an Above Ground Pool

 - Turn the electric pump on with clean, dry hands.

-- As the pump begins to run, make sure that your swimming pool’s water level is decreasing before you leave the equipment unattended as it drains.
+- As the pump begins to run, ensure your swimming pool’s water level is decreasing before leaving the equipment unattended as it drains.

 - Frequently check on the swimming pool to avoid any flooding or equipment malfunctions.

-- An electric pump will not drain out every inch of water from your swimming pool.
-Turn the pump off once the water level is too low for it to drain any further (6-12 inches deep).
+- Turn the pump off once the water level is too low for it to drain any further (6-12 inches deep).
+An electric pump will not drain every inch of water from your swimming pool.

-This draining process can be completed with one garden hose, but the more you use, the faster your water will drain.
+This pool draining process can be completed with one garden hose, but the more you use, the faster your water will drain.
 Here’s how to siphon water out of a pool:

-- Submerge each hose completely so it fills with your above ground pool’s water.
+- Submerge each hose, so it fills with your above ground pool’s water.

 - Take one end of the garden hose out of the pool and place it in an area with level ground, where it won’t flood.

-- Keep the other end of the hose submerged in the water and make sure the liquid begins to siphon out of the pool.
+- Keep the other end of the hose submerged in the water, and ensure the liquid begins to siphon out of the pool.

 - Frequently check the siphon to ensure the water level continues to decrease and there is no flooding.